liberland/docs/blockchain/judiciary/initial_proposal.md

 3. (optional) The Jury reviews the Verdict and can Accept or Overturn each point, operating based on the Schelling Point system (rewarding majority-aligned votes).
 4. If the Parties accept, the judgment is executed.
 If a Party rejects, the Party pays the appeals fee, and an appeal process commences.

+## Appeal
+### Outline
+An appeal can ensue after either the Simple Process or the Complex Process.
+It is initiated upon the request of a party, presenting costs to the petitioner and imposing time constraints, namely the period until adjudication, upon the other party.
+Additionally, the assurance of the first instance's final verdict is jeopardized.
+Parties may agree in advance to forgo the appeal process, rendering the first instance judgment as the final verdict, anticipated to be prevalent primarily with the Simple Process.

-### Appeal
+### Steps of an Appeal
-1. An Appeal Judge is chosen by the algorithm.
+1. An Appeal Judge is appointed by the algorithm.
-2. The Appeals Judge reviews the points of appeal and creates an Appeal Verdict.
+2. The Appeal Judge examines the appeal points and formulates an Appeal Verdict.
-3. (optional) The Jury votes on the Appeal Verdict, either Adopting or Overturning it.
+3. (Optional) A Jury deliberates on the Appeal Verdict, deciding to either adopt or overturn it.
 4. The final Verdict is executed on the Collateral and the Pooled LLM.

 ## Functionality: Advisory Opinion